karstengresch/symbiotishift/README.md

 # Welcome!
 Hack along with OpenShift@symbioticon 2018

 Hi!
-We're so proud offering you a fully-fledged OpenShift server for your development and demoing needs at the **symbioticon 2018** in Frankfurt.
+We're extremely proud offering you a fully-fledged OpenShift server for your development and demoing needs at the **symbioticon 2018** in Frankfurt.

-To get you started quickly, we the collected information we think is most needed for the hackathon.
+To get you started quickly, we collected information we think is most needed for the hackathon.

 ## What is OpenShift
 OpenShift is a developer-centric enterprise Kubernetes distribution orchestrating an OCI compatible container runtime like docker naka moby.